 This is the final year of the probationary period, and faculty members must apply for tenure this year.
 Faculty members should complete the Tenure Portfolio and submit it to the Department Chair as part of the tenure application.
 The Department Chair and College Dean will recommend in writing whether the faculty member should be granted tenure beginning the following year.
 A recommendation for tenure must include a written statement by both the Department Chair and College Dean that the faculty member's performance in each of three evaluative areas, teaching, scholarly/creative activity, and University service, is a minimum of 'Meets Expectations'.
 Recommendations from the Department Chair and College Dean will be included in the Tenure Portfolio and submitted to the Promotion and Tenure Committee.
-The Promotion and Tenure Committee will make a recommendation to the Provost/VPAA, who in turn will make a recommendation to the President.
+The Promotion and Tenure Committee will make a recommendation to the President.
 The President will make a recommendation to the Board of Governors.
-The application process will terminate with the approval or disapproval by the Board of Governors.
-If tenure is granted, a tenured appointment will begin with the next annual contract.
+If tenure is granted, a tenured appointment will begin at the start of the next academic year.
 If tenure is not granted by the Board of Governors, the faculty member will no longer be employed in a tenure- track appointment and the University reserves the right to not employ the faculty member in any capacity.